GitFrog/git-training/lesson-2/01_LEC_Git_Basics.md

 ![Example of git](assets/02_git_steps.jpg =1000x)

-+ At 9AM, I did two changes on the viz (change bg colour, and update the data), and 1 within the ppt (update the data figures).
++ At 9AM, I did two changes on the viz (change bg colour, and update the data), and 1 within the PowerPoint (update the data figures).

-+ Later on in the day (11AM), I continue work on the visualization (change chart type) and finally, finish updating the ppt (change passive to active voice).
++ Later on in the day (11AM), I continue working on the visualization (change chart type) and finally, finish updating the PowerPoint (change passive to active voice).
 This is shown in changes to the "Working Directory".

 + I now decide to "package" the changes.
 I grab all the changes related to the Viz to go first (Stage 1).
 I do a final do over, and determine the changes are ready to be written to the official project history.
 I add a **commit message**: "Updated visualization to staging".
 Once this process is done, I have officially contributed to the project's history!